aingthawan/aingthawan.github.io/SoftDev1/Week3/asgn_week3.md

 * * *

 #### **How did I done mine**

+> Remark : I'm working on this project on VMware with UBUNTU Linux OS

 1) I already make a folder "/Documents/dev_week3" for this assignment. and start creating bash script here.
 Text editor I'm using NANO.